TruthfulUK/CodeReviews.Console.CodingTracker/CodingTracker.TruthfulUK/README.md

 - Working with TimeSpan, DateTime, DateOnly and TimeOnly presented many challenges from converting, parsing and formatting.

-- Determining where certain logic should sit proved confusing at times however implementing a more rigid structure and seperation of concerns helped greatly to
+- Determining where certain logic should sit proved confusing at times however implementing a more rigid structure regardless and seperation of concerns it helped to keep things organized until I'm able to learn more about patterns / structure best practices.

-- Difficulty understanding / finding the Microsoft.Data.Sqlite documentation which replaced System.Data.Sqlite

 # Resources Used